 In 1968 we moved from 26 Spadina Road, where we had opened the forerunner of Aggregation Gallery, to the then downtrodden bottom of Jarvis Street just south of Adelaide Street .
 We were still students at the Ontario College of Art and living off odd and part time jobs as well as our student loans.
 We managed to put together $325.00 to renovate the storefront space at 71 Jarvis Street and opened Aggregation Gallery in November, 1968.
 We were a cooperative of four people for that first year.
 David Tuck and I initiated the cooperative and carried on as partners in Aggregation Gallery after the two others, fellow OCA student, John McDonald and artist, Roman Kowal, left the group.
-We lived in rooms with some others of the original 8 person cooperative from Spadina Road , on the second and third floor rooms above 69 Jarvis in the same building.
-To help pay the rent, and in return for some construction materials and electrical work, we also worked for our landlords helping renovate some of the other spaces in their Jarvis Street building.
+We lived in rooms on the second and third floors above 69 Jarvis, in the same building, with some of the others of the original 8 person cooperative from Spadina Road.
+To help pay the rent, and in return for some construction materials and the electrical work, we also worked for our landlords helping renovate some of the other spaces in their Jarvis Street building.

 With hard manual labour and a lot of ingenuity we managed to build the first space.
 Not without a number of adventures along the way.
 Shortly after we arrived at Jarvis Street the original Toronto red brick buildings across Jarvis Street and east of St. James Cathedral were, unfortunately, under the wrecking hammer.
 David was not happy about the demolition and did what he could, writing letters to the papers, one of which was published in the Globe and Mail with a picture regarding the building at the S.E. corner of Church and King Streets.
 He felt it was vital to the rest of the block of 19th Century buildings –last time we noticed the lot was still being used for parking, but the rest of the block was eventually restored or infilled.
 We hoped to help raise the awareness of some of the architectural losses to the city.